 The road network assessment indicates a huge backlog in terms of maintenance and construction needs.
 Limited funding makes it difficult to deal with the backlog as quickly and expediently as possible.
-The department's lifecycle management plan for the minimum equity provincial road network is under funded by at least R1,2 billion on annual maintenance, and approximately R2,0 billion is required per annum to address the maintenance backlogs over a three year period.
-Therefore the road condition will continue to deteriorate at a rapid rate.
-In addition to this, the Department requires at least R2.4 billion to address access backlogs to achieve a minimum equitable road network.
+The department's lifecycle management plan for the minimum equity provincial road network is under funded by at least R2,2 billion on annual maintenance, and approximately R2,4 billion is required per annum to address the construction backlogs.
+However as the current budget is inadequate to address the minimum annual maintenance, the backlog increases every year and at least R2 billion is required per annum to address this over a 10 year period.